structurizr/dsl/docs/language-reference.md

 container <name> [description] [technology] [tags]
 ```

-The ```container``` keyword can either used on its own, or with braces if you would like to define child components:
+Add braces if you would like to define child components:

 ```
 container <name> [description] [technology] [tags] {